Back to Blog

 Schedule a deliberate review of both ends of your matrix at least once a year.
 You will usually find at least one risk that has been miscategorised, either through optimism or neglect.

-A tool like Risk Companion's risk matrix does not remove the need for the practices above.
-What it does is remove the friction that makes good practice hard to sustain.
+A tool like Risk Companion's risk matrix does not remove the need for the practices above, but it does remove the friction that makes good practice hard to sustain.

 When your matrix lives in a spreadsheet, updating a score means opening a file, finding the right row, editing the cell, saving the file, and hoping nobody else has saved a different version in the meantime.
-When measures are managed in email threads, overdue items disappear.
-When your register has no target assessments, you cannot show auditors how risks are progressing, only where they are today.
+When measures are managed in email threads and target assessments do not exist, you cannot show anyone whether the risk picture is improving or simply being maintained.

 Risk Companion connects probability and impact scores directly to the measures assigned to each risk, with named owners and due dates.
 Overdue measures surface automatically.
 The gap between initial and target assessments is visible at a glance.
 And the risk matrix updates in real time as your team works, not when someone remembers to update the spreadsheet.

-The judgement about what each score means, whether a risk has been correctly categorised, and what to do about the risks that matter most, that stays with your team.
-The tool just makes sure the underlying data is clean enough to support that judgement.
+The judgement about what each score means, whether a risk has been correctly categorised, and what to do about the risks that matter most stays with your team.
+What the tool provides is clean, current data to support that judgement rather than a spreadsheet full of stale numbers nobody fully trusts.

 The matrix is not the enemy